MistyDaniels/MRT411/HW6/README.md

 It didnt, however, progress past the point of all of the boxes being selected to display my information.
 HRM.

 IM A BIG DUMB IDIOT AND FORGOT TO ACTUALLY SAVE THE UPDATES I MADE SO THATS WHY IT WASNT WORKING. oof.

+One step forward and two steps back, it feels like.
+It will no longer progress past page1.html I think its not linked properly but Im just not seeing it.